Program includes collaboration with non-profits and clients to tackle hunger and food scarcity.

 “We have exceeded our expectations of the ‘i on Hunger’ program thanks to the extraordinary efforts of our people worldwide,” said Protiviti Senior Managing Director Dan O’Keefe, who conceived and oversees the ‘i on Hunger’ program.
 “We cannot thank enough our partners who represent 165 very passionate and capable non-profit organizations worldwide who serve those in need.
 They are the great difference makers.
 We also very much appreciate the generous support of over 350 participating client companies.
 We look forward to applying more of Protiviti’s know-how over the next several years to help reduce the number of people who become food insecure.
 As we like to say, ‘Hunger doesn’t stop and neither do we.’”

-‘i on Hunger’ has been recognised with several accolades, including two Consulting magazine ‘Excellence in Social and Community Investment’ awards (2015, 2017), and an American Business silver award and a ‘Best in Biz’ silver award, both for Corporate Social Responsibility Programme of the Year (2018).
-Most recently, the programme was named the 2019 recipient of the St. John’s University International Medal, awarded for distinguished contributions to international goodwill.
+‘i on Hunger’ has been recognized with several accolades, including two Consulting magazine ‘Excellence in Social and Community Investment’ awards (2015, 2017), and an American Business silver award and a ‘Best in Biz’ silver award, both for Corporate Social Responsibility Program of the Year (2018).
+Most recently, the program was named the 2019 recipient of the St. John’s University International Medal, awarded for distinguished contributions to international goodwill.